ychulovskyy/wix-ui/docs/contribution-guide.md

 Unlike normal component properties, which result in runtime costs, CSS APIs have very little runtime cost.

-you should always open up the API as much as possible
+you should always open up the API as much as possible, Put special attention to clear naming of CSS classes since these form the component's style API.
+Later changes in these could result in major version update.

 ##### Expose all meaningfull nodes